scuzzydude/asimov/asimov.md

 *And there's no one there to raise them,*

-*If you did.*[^103]
+*If you did.*[^102]

 The lottery winners get to put on a suit, go outside and go check the robots.
-The ones that make it back, get a veggie burger, mars fries, a powdered milkshake, a three-week course of anti-radiation meds, and the end of their contribution to the gene pool.
+The ones that make it back get a veggie burger, Mars fries, a powdered milkshake, a three-week course of anti-radiation meds, and the end of their contribution to the gene pool.

 Pretty stupid to have super-robots on Mars and not use them here.
 Mars is a dangerous place.
 So is Earth for people forced by circumstance of birth to lives of hard physical labor.
 I'm not saying this to scare off exploration of Mars, but to get real about it.
 The people we send to Mars have to want to go and be able to adapt very quickly to an unknown environment.
 Even the best of them will still die.
 Elon Musk has not hidden from this.